x64dbg/x64_dbg_old/readme.txt

 Bridge is the communication library for the DBG and GUI part (and maybe in the future more parts).
-The bridge can be used to work on new features, without having to update the other code parts.
+The bridge can be used to work on new features, without having to update the code of the other parts.

 Right now the debugger supports the following features:
 - variables (with regard to the upcoming script feature)
 - basic calculations (var*@401000+.45^4A)
-- hidedebugger (very basic)
+- hide debugger (very basic)
 - software breakpoints (INT3, LONG INT3, UD2)
 - memory breakpoints (read, write, execute)
 - hardware breakpoints (access, write, execute)